KnightHill/chopper-pattern-editor/README.md

 # Pattern Editor

-A simple pattern editor for the Chopper.
+A simple pattern editor for the [Daisy Chopper](https://github.com/KnightHill/daisy-chopper).
 Uses the ncurses library.
 Patterns are appended to the pattern.txt file when generated.

 | Key | Command |